CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 PepAD can be run with a precompiled container or compiled in the local environment.

-## Method 1: Use the Docker image with Apptainer
+## Method 1: Use Docker image with Apptainer

 The container includes a precompiled PepAD executable.
 Users do not need an Intel Fortran compiler for this method.